shivalikachavan/p8105_final/final_report/Final_Report.md

 The rapid expansion of legalized sports gambling in the United States has reshaped the landscape of professional sports.
-Since the Supreme Court ruled in 2018 to repeal of Professional and Amateur Sports Protection Act (PASPA), 39 states have legalized some form of sports wagering, generating billions in annual handle (total amount wagered).
+Since the Supreme Court ruled in 2018 to repeal the Professional and Amateur Sports Protection Act (PASPA), 39 states have legalized some form of sports betting, generating billions in annual handle (total amount wagered).
 It feels like there is a new sports gambling scandal every month, most recently the [NBA gambling scandal](https://www.nytimes.com/2025/10/23/nyregion/nba-gambling-scandal-explained.html) and an ongoing debate over [NCAA